Services

 Convenience Properties

 These use GetServiceOfType<T> and will auto-start the service if not already running.
+These services do not require any initialization.

 Services as Singletons